Meghan, Duchess of Sussex: Other cases and complaints

 In November 2016, The Sun ran the headline "Harry girl's on Pornhub".
-The outlet denied any smear after it was revealed that the clips were illegally uploaded scenes from the TV series Suits, and not pornographic material.
+The outlet denied any smear after it was revealed that the clips were illegally uploaded scenes from the TV series Suits and not pornographic material.
 They subsequently apologized via an official statement in February 2017.
 In February 2018, a letter containing white powder and a racist note addressing Markle was sent to St James's Palace, triggering counter-terrorism and hate crime investigations by Scotland Yard.
-Meghan and Harry obtained a formal apology in May 2019 from the Splash News for privacy invasion at their Cotswolds residence.
+Meghan and Harry obtained a formal apology in May 2019 from Splash News for privacy invasion at their Cotswolds residence.
+In December 2019, PA Media retracted the publishing of a Christmas card photograph of Meghan, Harry, and their son Archie.
+The agency said that the photo was retracted because they had been advised that the photograph was "not representative of the Christmas card sent by the Duke and Duchess of Sussex".
 The couple had a legal warning issued to the press in general in January 2020 after the publication of paparazzi photographs.
 In March 2020, the couple took Splash UK to court after Meghan and her son were photographed without permission in Canada during a "private family outing".
 The case was settled later that year with Splash UK agreeing to no longer take unauthorized photos of the family.
 The Duke and Duchess announced in April that they would no longer cooperate with the Daily Mail, The Sun, Daily Mirror and Daily Express.
 They won an apology in October from American news agency X17 for taking photographs of their son at their home using drones.

 In March 2021, ITV News reported Meghan had complained directly to ITV's CEO about Piers Morgan's comments on mental health following her interview with Oprah Winfrey.
 Ofcom received over 57,000 complaints about the program including one from the Duchess of Sussex.
 In the same month, it was reported that an American private investigator unlawfully handed over personal details about Meghan to The Sun, including her Social Security number, cell phone number and address, when she first started dating Prince Harry in 2016.
 Meghan and her husband condemned the "predatory practices" of the British tabloids, while The Sun stated that the investigator "was instructed clearly in writing to act lawfully", and they did not "use the information he provided for any unlawful practice".